One is all you need: Second-order Unification without First-order Variables: preliminaries

-We will use the following theorem due to Matiyasevich, Robinson, Davis, and Putnam, in later sections. \begin{theorem}[Hilbert's 10$^{th}$ problem or Matiyasevich–Robinson–Davis–Putnam theorem~\cite{10.5555/164759}] Given a polynomial $p(\overline{x})$ with integer coefficients, finding integer solutions to $p(\overline{x}) = 0$ is undecidable. \end{theorem}
+In later sections, we will use the following theorem due to Matiyasevich, Robinson, Davis, and Putnam: \begin{theorem}[ Matiyasevich–Robinson–Davis–Putnam theorem or Hilbert's 10$^{th}$ problem~\cite{10.5555/164759}] Let $p(\overline{x})$ be a polynomial with integer coefficients.
+Then whether $p(\overline{x}) = 0$ has an integer solution is undecidable. \end{theorem} Importantly, \prettyref{thm:hilbert-10} also holds if we restrict the solutions to non-negative integers (natural numbers with 0).